The Most Common Types Of Crane Accidents

 Dropped Load

 When a crane accidentally drops its load, the results can be deadly.
-Heavy objects may fall if the rigging breaks, the load shifts, or the crane isn’t working right.
+Heavy objects may fall if the rigging breaks, the load shifts, or the crane isn’t working properly.
 These accidents often happen without warning and can seriously hurt anyone nearby.

 Common causes include: